klarsen1/NBA_RANKINGS/readme.md

 ![](readme_files/figure-markdown_github/unnamed-chunk-3-1.png)

 The predicted team rankings were also in line with the actual team rankings (correlation is 66%), except for some significant misses like the Chicago Bulls, Denver and Portland.
-There might be good reasons why the model misjudged these teams so early in the season (for example, Chicago has been injury plagued).
-More investigation is needed here.
+There might be good reasons why the model misjudged these teams given the fact that these predictions were made only 11 games into the season.

 Next, let's check the game-level predictions for this period.
 The chart below shows the game-level accuracy for each team.
 The vertical lines show the overall match rate (64.7%) as well as the match rate we would get from a random draw (50%):